-The table 11 shows the update frequency of the databases used.
-Updating the data that is published annually is easy.
-On the other hand, to update data from documents whose publication frequency is not predetermined requires checking for each data if a new edition has been producgl4 If not, a validation with experts should be renewed.
+The table 10 shows the update frequency of the databases used.
+Updating the data that are published annually is easy.
+On the other hand, to update data from documents whose publication frequency is not predetermined requires checking for each data if a new edition has been produced.
+If not, a validation with experts should be renewed.